 For example, approximately 26% (115) of the submissions received through the online community feedback form indicated support for the creation of a Linear Park but with requests for design changes.
-This included the petition that called for the provision of a more environmentally friendly material for the path.

-5% (24) of submissions received through the community feedback form have indicated they do not support the creation of a Linear Park.
-However, these submissions have also indicated requests for changes to the proposed design, should it go ahead.
+While 5% (24) of submissions received through the community feedback form have indicated they do not support the creation of a Linear Park but have also indicated requests for changes to the proposed design.